 You get to call the shots, kiddo.
 It’s simply up to you to pull the trigger.

-The Two Core Components of Financially Sustainable Travel
+The 2 Core Components of Financially Sustainable Travel

 Financially sustainable travel, at its core, has two main components.
-Here they are, along with the relevant questions to ask so you can start to create your own travel style and budget.
+Here they are, along with the relevant questions to ask so you can start to create your own travel budget and style.

 Money In (Income)